knoxa/knoxa.github.io/text/mark-up/places.md

 ## Structure

-A Place may have other Places nested inside it.
-These capture parent-child and sibling relationships between places.
-An outer span will include words or phrases, such as "road junction", alongside the nested span.
+A Place span may have other Places nested inside it, implying a relationships between places.
+An outer span may include words or phrases, such as "road junction", alongside the nested span.
 These describe attributes of places or the relationships between them.